 Dating with SF6 Background

 Sulfur hexafluoride (SF6) is a trace atmospheric gas that is primarily of anthropogenic origin but also occurs naturally in fluid inclusions in some minerals and igneous rocks, and in some volcanic and igneous fluids.
 SF6 holds considerable promise as a dating tool of post-1990s groundwater because, unlike the chlorofluorocarbons with steady or declining atmospheric mixing ratios, atmospheric concentrations of SF6 are expected to continue increasing (Busenberg and Plummer, 1997).
-SF6 is also apparently stable in reducing ground-water environments, and because there are relatively few uses of the compound, few environments are contaminated by anthropogenic sources.
+SF6 is also stable in reducing ground-water environments, and because there are relatively few uses of the compound, few environments are contaminated by anthropogenic sources.

 Busenberg and Plummer (1997) used SF6 to date shallow groundwater on the Delmarva Peninsula, Maryland, and water from springs in the Blue Ridge Mountains of Virginia.
 Concentrations between one and two orders of magnitude higher than that possible for modern air-water equilibrium were measured in groundwater from volcanic rift zones in New Mexico and Idaho (Busenberg and Plummer, 1997).
 SF6 concentrations about 3 times higher than possible for modern air-water equilibrium were measured in spring water along igneous-sedimentary contacts in parts of Maryland, Pennsylvania and Virginia, and in old (>1000 years) groundwater from the Middle Rio Grande Basin in New Mexico (Busenberg and Plummer, 1997).
 Therefore, there is likely a natural, igneous source of SF6 that will complicate dating in some environments.